Does reading actually change the brain? http://www.futurity.org/reading-novels-leaves-shadow-activity-brain/

 .Until very recently, Michelle Ginder, a transportation planner in Seattle, forced herself to finish every book she cracked open.
 An avid reader, she says she felt "like a quitter" for giving up a novel halfway.
 Then, while plodding through John Sayles's 2011 "A Moment in the Sun" and "still not knowing what it was about," she made a conscious decision to put down the book.
 She moved on to something more gripping, reading the "Game of Thrones" series.

 One reason people like Martha Nussbaum have argued for the benefits of literature is that literature, or fictional narrative of real quality, deals in complexity.
 Literature turns us away from the simple moral rules that so often prove unhelpful when we are confronted with messy real-life decision making, and gets us ready for the stormy voyage through the social world that sensitive, discriminating moral agents are supposed to undertake.
-Literature helps us, in other words, to be, or to come closer to being, moral “experts.”

 David Javsicas, a popular seventh-grade reading teacher known for urging students to act out dialogue in the books they read in class, sometimes feels wistful for the days when he taught math.